Arccoma/light-seeker/README.md

 # -- commit several times, and push once.
 # 1 modify & commit @ DevPC
 # 2 modify & commit @ DevPC
+# 3 modify & commit @ DevPC. not push yet. locla is ahead of remote by 3 commits